Easy HTTP (POST) communication with UnityWebRequest

 summary

-I think it is practical for now.
+I think it should be usable for practical purposes.

 Unity Sample